forwardemail/forwardemail.net/app/views/guides/nas-email-notifications-smtp-setup-guide-synology-qnap-truenas/index-fr.md

    * Test the email configuration

 > \[!TIP]
-> My Cloud devices work more reliably with port `587` and STARTTLS.
-If port `465` doesn't work, try the alternative.
+> We recommend using port `465` with SSL/TLS.
+If you experience issues, port `587` with STARTTLS is also supported.

 ## TrueNAS Email Configuration {#truenas-email-configuration}